L.M.Reid is a gardener with lots of experience. This writer has published many gardening articles so you can learn how

 How to Grow Beetroot in Containers

 If you have a small garden, then you can grow the round variety of beetroot very successfully in containers and pots.
 I had a great harvest last year.
-I will show you how I did it with step-by-step instructions and my own photos.
+There are step-by-step instructions and my own photos so you can learn how to grow this vegetable at home too.

 The best months to sow beetroot seeds are March to July in western Europe and two weeks before the last average frost date in spring in other countries.

 Growing Beets in Containers